-In addition to being an artist and a writer/author, Barbara Lewis Marco has worked professionally at the intersection of art and medicine for many years.
-From 2004 to Sept 2015 Barbara was Coordinator of, and Artist-in-Residence at “The Arts in Medicine Studio” (fka “Wilma’s Studio), an art program that pays artists and brings them to work with children and families at the pediatric oncology and pediatric neurology clinics at New York Presbyterian Hospital at Columbia University Medical Center.
+In addition to being an artist and writer, Barbara Lewis Marco has worked professionally at the intersection of art and medicine for many years.
+From 2004 to Sept 2015 Barbara was Coordinator of “The Arts in Medicine Studio” (fka “Wilma’s Studio), an art program that pays artists and brings them to do creative work with children and their families at the pediatric oncology and pediatric neurology clinics at New York Presbyterian Hospital at Columbia University Medical Center.
+The program was extended to inpatient pediatric oncology, and also includes a liaison with the Metropolitan Museum of Art for special private tours for patients and families.

 “The Arts in Medicine Studio” is part of the Arts in Medicine Project of Dr. Rita Charon’s Narrative Medicine Program at Columbia University College of Physicians and Surgeons. http://www.narrativemedicine.org/clinical-mission/arts-in-medicine-studio-bringing-artists-into-healthcare/ The program was the vision of physician and artist Dr. Wilma Bulkin Siegel, who believes that artists provide a unique healing tool that deserves to be valued.

 Barbara is the author of “The Little Book Of Courage, An Illustrated Guide To Challenging Our Fears” published by Andrews McMeel, and “Stumbling Toward Enlightenment, An Illustrated Crisis Companion” published by Penguin.
 Her latest book is “The Crazy Angels Guide To Sanity In An Insane World” by Two Coasts Press.